• Recipes

 The acidity of these tasty fruits makes them ideal for zesty dressings on salads, while their tartness is a great addition to cocktails and desserts such as lemon meringue pie.

-Variegated Pink Lemons can be used in a variety of ways, including baking, juicing, and eating them raw.
+Variegated Pink Lemons can be used in various ways, including baking, juicing, and eating them raw.
 They are also great for making jams and preserves.

 Where Can Buy Them?